 The quick answer

-Entrepreneurs’ Relief is a capital gains tax relief that means you only pay 10% capital gains tax on the first £1m of gains on the sale of qualifying business assets.
+Business Asset Disposal Relief (formerly Entrepreneurs’ Relief) is a Capital Gains Tax relief that means you only pay 10% Capital Gains Tax on the first £1m of gains on the sale of qualifying business assets.

 This can include share sales, buy backs or distributions of reserves via a Members Voluntary Liquidation.
 You need a Licensed Insolvency Practitioner like us to do a solvent liquidation.